dlepex/typeinst/README.md

 5. Not all errors are checked during code generation, some of them will potentially result in uncompilable code:
 	- non generic code in generic package
 	- merging unmergeable types
-	- identifier name clashes
+	- identifier name clashes or shadowing
-1. It is worth to remember that Typeinst is a code generator and not a typechecker, and in many cases there is nothing wrong with using `interface{}`.
+1. It is worth to remember that Typeinst is a code generator and not a typechecker, and that in many cases `interface{}` is ok.

 ## __Implementation notes__